-For most applications, a single 100nF bypass capacitor placed close to the supply pins sufficiently decouples the MA300 from noise from the power supply.
-If improved decoupling is required, a larger capacitor (10 $\mu F)$ can be added in parallel with the 100nF capacitor, and/or a resistor (10 Ω) can be added between the supply line and the capacitor node.
+For most applications, a single 100 nF bypass capacitor placed close to the supply pins sufficiently decouples the MA 700 from noise of the power supply.
+If better decoupling is required, a larger capacitor (10 $\mu F)$ can be added in parallel with the 100 nF, and/or a resistor (10 Ω) can be added between the supply line and the capacitor node.

-In any case, make sure that the connection between the MA300 ground and the power supply ground has low impedance in order to avoid noise transmitted from the ground.
-VFLASH must be supplied only when flashing the memory.
-Otherwise VFLASH can remain unconnected or grounded (see Figure 6).
+In any case, make sure that the connection between the MA 700 ground and the power supply ground has a low impedance, in order to avoid noise transmitted from the ground.

+VFLASH needs to be supplied only when flashing the memory.
+Otherwise the VFLASH pin can remain unconnected or grounded (see Figure 6).